SaiSwetha00/SaiSwetha00/README.md

 - SQL
 - JavaScript
 - Basic Web Scraping
-- MS Office (Word, Excel, PowerPoint)

 ---

 ## 📂 Projects
-- **Web Scraping & Data Visualization**
+- * Web Scraping & Data Visualization
   A beginner-level project using Python to extract data and create simple visualizations.

-- (More projects coming soon...)
+- * Calculator
+  Developed a basic calculator application using HTML,CSS, and JavaScript with DOM manipulation.

 ---

 ## 🎯 Interests
+- Software Engineering
-- Web development
+- Web Development
 - Data analysis
 - Learning new tools and technologies

 ---